Polynomial integrable systems from cluster structures: The dual Poisson Lie group of GL(n,C)

 If $i\geq p+1$, up to a sign, we have

 \end{thm}

 \begin{rem} Notice that, when $i = p+1$, the two formulas in Theorem \ref{Thm:expforphi} coincide.
-This is why the case $i = p+1$ appears twice in the statement of Theorem \ref{Thm:expforphi}.
+Hence, although the case $i = p+1$ appears twice in the statement of Theorem \ref{Thm:expforphi}, we only have one formula for $\lambda_{p(n-1)+(p+1)}$.
 However, in the proof below, we will group the case $i = p+1$ together with $i > p+1$.

 In the case of $i = 1, p = 0$, we have

 This agrees with the formula in \cite[Lemma 3.3]{GSV20}.

 In the case of $i = 2, p = 0$, we have